cycle/entity-behavior-identifier/README.md

 }
 ```

-**UUID Version 5 (Name-based, SHA-1):** Similar to version 3 but uses SHA-1 hashing, providing a different deterministic UUID based on namespace and name.
+### UUID Version 5 (Name-based, SHA-1)
+Similar to version 3 but uses SHA-1 hashing, providing a different deterministic UUID based on namespace and name.

 ```php
 use Cycle\Annotated\Annotation\Column;